Author: FSB Insurance Service

 Insolvencies are already rising.
 The number of insolvencies in England and Wales in December 2021 was higher than the pre-pandemic figure of December 2019.
 (In Scotland, the increase has been even faster.)
 This rise comes despite businesses enjoying substantial protection from winding-up orders as part of the government's support programme.
 When this protection is largely lifted on 31 March, most commentators expect insolvencies to rise further.

 That's not to say the UK outlook is all gloomy.
 The economy is continuing its bounce back from the crisis of 2020, although the speed of recovery is slowing markedly.
-Ana Boata, Euler Hermes' Global Head of Macroeconomic and Sector Research, forecasts UK growth in 2022 of 4.4%, helped by robust consumer demand and continuing business investment.
+Ana Boata, Allianz Trade' Global Head of Macroeconomic and Sector Research, forecasts UK growth in 2022 of 4.4%, helped by robust consumer demand and continuing business investment.
 However, she warns of possible downside risks such as the emergence of new variants.

 In the 2022 UK economy, winners and losers aren't distributed evenly.
 According to Bank of England data, large companies are mostly doing well and raised £26bn from shareholders in 2020 to provide a cash buffer.
 Many didn't need it and are now sitting on record cash reserves.